TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 There is one file named "raw_reads_nanopore.fastq.gz"

-You should create a directory that you want the following analysis steps to live in.
+You should create a directory where you want the forthcoming analysis results to live in.
 Enter that directory and copy the raw reads with the following command:

 ```bash
 cp -v /mnt/courses/BIO326/PROK/data/metagenomic_assembly/raw_reads_nanopore.fastq.gz .